Daveb4444/Nationbuilder-scraper/README.md

 The title will be seen by visitors if they hover over the image in the News page.

 ### NB_FIRST_DATE
 The date earliest date of posts to scrape.
+It needs to be written in yyyy-mm-dd format, for example 2019-12-12.

 ## Nationbuilder custom template
 The scraper requires all the posts to be visible on one blog page with no need to select the next page to get more.
 This requires two changes to be made in Nationbuilder.
 The changes will only require to be active for a short time and the blog page settings can be returned to their previous values afterwards.
 The chances of anyone looking at the blog page in this time are very low, most will only be looking at the recent posts on the homme page.